William McBride (doctor)

-Biography
+Early life

 McBride was born in Sydney, Australia.

+Career

 Thalidomide case

 McBride published a letter in The Lancet, in December 1961, noting a large number of birth defects in children of patients who were prescribed thalidomide, after a midwife named Sister Pat Sparrow first suspected the drug was causing birth defects in the babies of patients under his care at Crown Street Women's Hospital in Sydney.
 McBride was awarded a medal and prize money by L'Institut de la Vie, a prestigious French institute, in connection with his discovery, in 1971.
 Using the prize money, he established Foundation 41, a Sydney-based medical research foundation concerned with the causes of birth defects.
 Working with P H Huang, he proposed that thalidomide caused malformations by interacting with the DNA of the dividing embryonic cells.
 This finding stimulated their experimentation, which showed that thalidomide may inhibit cell division in rapidly dividing cells of malignant tumors.
 This work was published in the journal "Pharmacology and Toxicology" in 1999 and has been rated in the top ten of the most important Australian medical discoveries.